-- Impotence/Erectile Dysfunction Introduction
+- Impotence/Erectile Dysfunction Facts

 - Impotence/Erectile Dysfunction Causes

-- Physician Diagnosis
+- Diagnosis of Erectile Dysfunction

-- Impotence/Erectile Dysfunction Treatment: Part 3
+- Impotence/Erectile Dysfunction Treatment and Medications

 - Surgical Treatment

-- Illustrations: Other non-surgical interventions for erectile dysfunction
+- Illustrations: Other Nonsurgical Interventions for Erectile Dysfunction

-- Illustrations: Surgical intervention for erectile dysfunction
+- Illustrations: Surgical Interventions for Erectile Dysfunction

-Impotence/Erectile Dysfunction Introduction
+Impotence/Erectile Dysfunction Facts

 Sexual health and function are important determinants of quality of life.
 As Americans age, disorders such as erectile dysfunction (ED) or impotence are becoming increasingly more important.
 Because this subject is discussed widely in the media, men and women of all ages are seeking guidance in an effort to improve their relationships and experience satisfying sex lives.

-Premature ejaculation is often confused with erectile dysfunction.
+Moreover, the condition of premature ejaculation is often confused with erectile dysfunction.
 Premature ejaculation is a condition in which the entire process of arousal, erection, ejaculation, and climax occur very rapidly, often in just a few minutes or even seconds, leaving the partner unsatisfied.
 Premature ejaculation may accompany an erection problem such as ED but is generally treated differently.

 - Erections occur in response to touch, smell, and visual stimuli that trigger pathways in the brain.
 Information travels from the brain to the nerve centers at the base of the spine, where primary nerve fibers connect to the penis and regulate blood flow during erection and afterward.

 - Sexual stimulation causes the release of chemicals from the nerve endings in the penis that trigger a series of events that ultimately cause muscle relaxation in the erection bodies of the penis.
 The smooth muscle in the erection bodies controls the flow of blood into the penis.
 When the smooth muscle relaxes, the blood flow dramatically increases, and the erection bodies become full and rigid, resulting in an erection.
-Venous drainage channels are compressed and close off as the erection bodies enlarge.
+Venous drainage channels are compressed and close off as the erection bodies engorge with blood and enlarge.

 - Judging from research results, an estimated 18-30 million men are affected by ED.

 - Other male problems, such as premature ejaculation and loss of libido (decreased sexual desire), are also very common.
-The NHSLS found that 28.5% of men aged 18-59 years reported premature ejaculation, and 15.8% lacked interest during the past year.
+The NHSLS found that 28.5% of men 18-59 years of age reported premature ejaculation, and 15.8% lacked interest during the past year.
 An additional 17% reported anxiety about sexual performance, and 8.1% indicated a lack of pleasure from sexual activity.

 Must Read Articles Related to Impotence/Erectile Dysfunction

-Erectile Dysfunction FAQs
+Diagnosing Erectile Dysfunction